 Kibble jamming

-This is the single most common issue with automatic feeders.
-Kibble jams in the dispensing mechanism, meals get missed, and your dog goes hungry.
-The fix is usually straightforward: check that your kibble size falls within the feeder’s recommended range.
-If it does and jamming persists, try breaking up larger pieces or switching to a slightly smaller kibble.
-Some feeders have an anti-jam button or a clearing mechanism you can trigger from the app.
+This is the most common issue with automatic feeders.
+Kibble gets jammed in the dispensing mechanism, causing meals to be missed, and your dog to go hungry.
+The fix is usually simple: check if your kibble size is within the feeder’s recommended range.
+If it’s within the size range and still jamming, try breaking up larger pieces or switching to a slightly smaller kibble.
+Some feeders have an anti-jam button or clearing mechanism that you can trigger from the app.

-Moisture is another cause.
-If kibble sits in the hopper for weeks, especially in humid environments, it can clump and jam.
-Use the desiccant cartridges that come with PETKIT and PETLIBRO models, and don’t overfill the hopper if your dog eats slowly.
+Moisture is also a cause.
+If kibble remains in the hopper for weeks, especially in humid environments, it can clump and jam.
+Use the desiccant cartridges that come with the PETKIT and PETLIBRO models, and don’t overfill the hopper if your dog eats slowly.

 The dog figured out how to get extra food

-Some clever dogs learn that batting the feeder or triggering the mechanism releases more kibble.
-If this happens, move the feeder to a position where the dog can’t easily reach the dispensing chute.
-Placing it in a corner or against a wall helps.
-The PETLIBRO and PetSafe both have sealed dispensing chutes that resist this.
-The Wopet is more vulnerable.
+Some clever dogs learn that hitting the feeder with their paw or triggering a mechanism can dispense extra kibble.
+If this is the case, move the feeder to a position where the dog cannot easily reach the dispensing chute.
+Placing the feeder in a corner or against a wall helps.

 App notifications have stopped